alindeman/upgradingtorails4/text/02_upgrading.markdown

 ### Ruby 1.9.3

 Rails 4 *requires* at least Ruby 1.9.3.
-Attempting to run it on anything below 1.9.3 will either cause syntax errors to be raised before the application can even get started or cause the raise runtime errors after booting.
+Attempting to run it on anything below 1.9.3 will cause syntax errors or runtime issues.

-If using [`rvm`](https://rvm.io/), installing Ruby 1.9.3 is straightforward:
+Upgrading Ruby with [`rvm`](https://rvm.io/) is one command:

 @@@ text
 $ rvm install 1.9.3